SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 It typically removes the stress of composing and testing complex expressions and make matchers more readable.

-For an example, one can use JSONPath to get a JSON node, then use another matcher to match the JSON node value as follows.
+For example, one can use JSONPath to get a JSON node, then use another matcher to match the JSON node value as follows.

 Example
 """""""